lorainelab/bioviz/README.md

 ```
 $ cd /etc/httpd
-$ git init .
+$ sudo git init .
-$ git add conf/httpd.conf
+$ sudo git add conf/httpd.conf
-$ git add conf.d/ssl.conf
+$ sudo git add conf.d/ssl.conf
-$ git commit -m "Track out of box configurations"
+$ sudo git commit -m "Track out of box configurations"
 ```

 * For convenience, create a .gitignore file in /etc/httpd.
-Add it to your local repository.
+Add and commit it to your local repository.

+.gitignore:

 ```
 *~
 *#
 logs
 run
+modules
+notrace.conf
+README
+welcome.conf
+conf/magic
 module
 ```

 * Edit `httpd.conf` to configure the site.
+If you make a mistake, use git checkout to recover the original version.

 The default document root is `/var/www/html`.
 Change this to `/var/www/html/bioviz/htdocs`.